-Luke joined Klarquist in 2021 as a post-doctoral fellow.
+Luke joined Klarquist in 2021 as a technical specialist through the firm’s post-doctoral fellowship program.
 With a Ph.D. in chemical and biomolecular engineering and a background in healthcare consulting, Luke is particularly well-suited to advise patent prosecution clients in the chemical field.
 Additionally, he is well-versed in Python and has developing experience with various programming languages including R, SQL, Bash, and Git/GitHub.

 Luke is passionate about mentorship and education in the chemical engineering field.
 He has served as a student mentor and teaching assistant, as well as a leader in student engineering groups and the Youngstown State University chapters of the national engineering honor society Tau Beta Pi and the National Society of Black Engineers.

 Ph.D., Chemical and Biomolecular Engineering, University of Pennsylvania, 2021

 M.S.E., Chemical and Biomolecular Engineering, University of Pennsylvania, 2018

 B.E., Chemical Engineering, Youngstown State University, summa cum laude, 2016

 Vojvodic Lab, University of Pennsylvania | Graduate Fellow/Researcher, 2016 – 2021 | Philadelphia, PA | Thesis: “Designing MXene Catalysts for Clean Energy Chemistries using High-Throughput First-Principles Calculations and Data-Driven Methods”

 PBG Healthcare Consulting | Project Manager, 2019 – 2020 | Philadelphia, PA |Supervised teams of graduate students to formalize business and pricing models for start-up biotech company and SaaS start-up firm.